-Melissa is the current President of the BDCDA Management Committee.
+Melissa is the current Vice President of the BDCDA Management Committee.
 She joined the BDCDA in 2016 and had previously been a user/hirer of facilities since 2014.
 She holds current Bachelor qualifications in Psychology, Secondary Education, and Policing, a Diploma of Public Safety and Certificates in Training and Assessing.
 She has been a Commissioned Officer with the Australian Army for over 20 years, serving on overseas deployments on two occasions whilst serving with the Reserves.

 Melissa joined the Queensland Police Service as a sworn officer at 21 and served in various locations throughout south east Queensland over her 20 years of service, most recently as the Senior Sergeant Project Officer in the Domestic, Family Violence and Vulnerable Persons Unit.
 Melissa is currently the State Member for Macalister, representing Beenleigh and surrounds in the Queensland Parliament.
 She has an extensive work history in serving the community whilst in uniform.